On average, your neighbors pay $89 a month.See Your Rates

 North Carolina is the birthplace of John Coltrane, Nina Simone, President Andrew Jackson, Clay Aiken, James Taylor, Dale Earnhardt, Jr. and more.
 The Tar Heel State is home to two of the ten fastest-growing cities in the country, Raleigh, and Charlotte.
 However, the state where the Wright Brothers flew the first airplane is home to a number of homeowners insurance hazards as well.

-North Carolina’s average insurance premiums are slightly lower than the rest of the country.
+How much is home insurance in North Carolina?
+Homeowners insurance premiums in North Carolina are slightly lower than the rest of the country.
 The average cost of homeowners insurance in the state of North Carolina was $1,075.
 That's not much lower than the national average of $1,173.
 There are 25 states with higher average home insurance rates than North Carolina.

 |North Carolina Annual Average||$1,008||$1,056||$1,075|